SINGROUP/matid/README.md

-# Systax
+# MatID
-Systax is a python package for the structural analysis and classification of atomistic systems.
+MatID is a python package for identifying and analyzing atomistic systems based on their structure.

 # Installation
 The package is compatible with Python 2.7, 3.4-3.6, and the dependencies are